typst/packages/packages/preview/codly/0.2.0/codly.typ

   // The stroke color to use to surround the code block.
   stroke-color: none,

-  // The width of the numbers column.
-  // If set to `none`, the numbers column will be disabled.
+  // Whether to enable line numbers.
-  width-numbers: none,
+  enable-numbers: none,

   // Format of the line numbers.
   // This is a function applied to the text of every line number.